220.02 PROCEDURES.

 (i) A motion to reconsider shall take precedence over all other questions.
 Only a member who was absent and excused or who votes with a prevailing side may move for reconsideration of a Council action, provided that the motion to reconsider is made not later than the next regular meeting after such action was taken.
 No motion to reconsider shall be made more than once on any one matter and the same number of votes that is required to pass or adopt such matter is required to reconsider it.

-In any situation where a member of Council elects to move for reconsideration of an ordinance or resolution, when such ordinance or resolution was the subject of a public hearing wherein one or more residents appeared and spoke or submitted statements in support or opposition to such ordinance or resolution, such statements being contrary to the result of a successful reconsideration, then in that event it shall be incumbent upon the moving Councilperson to have used due diligence in notifying the residents who appeared for or against such ordinance or resolution.
+In any situation where a member of Council elects to move for reconsideration of an ordinance or resolution when such ordinance or resolution was the subject of a public hearing wherein one or more residents appeared and spoke or submitted statements in support or opposition to such ordinance or resolution, such statements being contrary to the result of a successful reconsideration, then in that event it shall be incumbent upon the moving Councilperson to have used due diligence in notifying the residents who appeared for or against such ordinance or resolution.
 Failure to attempt to give such notice by the moving Councilperson shall be grounds upon which Council may refuse to reconsider the legislation.
-Anyone wishing to be notified in the event of reconsideration shall submit his or her name, address and telephone number to the Clerk at the time of the public hearing.
+Anyone wishing to be notified in the event of reconsideration shall submit their contact information to the Clerk at the time of the public hearing.

 (j) Voting by Council shall be by random roll call.
 When once begun, voting shall not be interrupted except that any member, upon first declaring their vote, may explain their vote in a statement consuming not more than two minutes.

-(k) Any ruling of the President of Council may be appealed by any member if duly seconded.
-A vote shall be taken on such motion and, if approved, shall be debated and then put forth for voting to sustain or change the ruling.
+(k) Any ruling of the President of Council may be appealed by motion of any Council member if duly seconded.
 A majority vote shall prevail.
 Either the member making the appeal or the President may request a legal opinion from the Law Director as to the ruling made by the President.
-The President shall then put the question in a motion which in substance states: "Shall the decision of the chair be sustained?"
-If a majority of the members present vote 'yes' the ruling of the chair is sustained; otherwise, it is overruled.
+The President shall put the question in a motion which in substance states: "Shall the decision of the chair be sustained?"
+If a majority of the members present vote 'yes,' the ruling of the chair is sustained; otherwise, it is overruled.

 (Res.
 1976-2.
 Passed 1-5-76; Ord.
 1978-135.
 Passed 11-20-78; Ord.
 1980-24.
 Passed 1-21-80.)

-(n) If any member in speaking or otherwise transgresses the Rules of Council, the President shall call the offending member to order.
+(n) If any member in speaking or otherwise transgresses the applicable rules and regulations, the President shall call the offending member to order.
 The member so called to order shall immediately cease speaking unless permitted by the President to explain.
-Any member may by raising the point of order call the attention of the President to such transgression.
+Any member may, by raising the point of order, call the attention of the President to such transgression.
 The point of order shall be decided by the President without debate.
 Every such decision of the President shall be subject to appeal.

-(o) Non-members in attendance at a Council meeting may request to be heard and the chair shall have discretion to allow them to speak.
+(o) Non-members in attendance at a Council meeting may speak during a public hearing when the chair asks for comments from the public.
+During other portions of a meeting, non-members in attendance at a Council meeting may request to be heard, and the chair shall have discretion to allow them to speak.
 Non-members shall be limited to three minutes on any matter.
 Any non-member may only speak once on any matter.
-The chair has discretion to allow additional time if circumstances warrant.
-All questions by non-members should be directed to the chair.
+The chair has the discretion to allow additional time if circumstances warrant.
+All questions or comments by non-members should be directed to the chair.

-(q) Audio or video recording of Council meetings will be permitted if it is not disruptive and does not interfere with proceeding at the discretion of the President.
+(q) Audio or video recording of Council meetings will be permitted at the discretion of the President if it is not disruptive and does not interfere with proceeding.

 (r) The Clerk of Council is charged with the duty of reading legislation and taking roll call votes.
 In the absence of the Clerk, the Deputy Clerk shall act in such capacity.
 In the absence of both clerks, the President of Council shall designate a person to act in such capacity.